Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks: Methodology

 \subsection{Problem formulation and Data generation}

 In this work, the problem of GCI detection is formulated using a block-processing approach.
-It is known that GCI is a temporal event that occurs utmost once in every pitch-period of the voiced speech that could range between 2 milli-seconds (ms) to 20 ms \cite{avgpitch}.
+It is known that GCI is a temporal event that occurs atmost once in every pitch-period of the voiced speech that could range between 2 milli-seconds (ms) to 20 ms \cite{titze1998principles}.
 Based on this observation, we define a detection speech window ($w_{d}$) as any speech frame of length equal to 2 ms (minimum possible pitch period).
-Note that, by definition, every detection window can have utmost one GCI within it.
+Therefore, every detection window can have atmost one GCI within it.
 Given a $w_{d}$, the primary task is to detect whether or not there is GCI within it, which is formulated as a binary classification problem.
 Having detected a GCI within a $w_{d}$, the next step is to localize the GCI which is cast as a regression task, estimating the distance between the onset of $w_{d}$ and the location of GCI.
-Even though each $w_{d}$ could be considered as a single data-point, in most of the practical scenarios, a window of 2 ms does not contain a GCI (since the average pitch period is much higher than 2 ms for most speakers).
-Further, a 2 ms window comprises too less number of samples for meaningful feature learning via a deep CNN.
-To address these issues, a symmetric context of 5 ms at either sides of the detection window is considered to generate the input frame $w_{i}$.
-Hence in summary, every input data-sample ($w_{i}$) will be of length 12 ms, with the classification and regression for GCI detection and localization being carried over the 2 ms detection window ($w_{d}$) at the centre of the frame.
-Note that despite each input frame being 12 ms long, classification and regression takes place over the centre 2 ms window that would contain utmost one GCI.
-Figure 1 depicts a segment of voiced speech with three input frames marked along with their corresponding $w_{d}$ and ground truth GCIs.
-Finally, multiple input data-frames are generated by an overlapping window method with a shift of one sample between successive input frames.
-In principle, the shift could be anything less than $w_{d}$, however, a shift of sample is a employed to facilitate more data.
+Since a 2 ms window comprises too less input features (32 samples at 16kHz) for meaningful feature learning via a deep CNN, a symmetric context of 1.5 ms at either sides of the detection window is considered to generate the input frame $w_{i}$.
+Hence in summary, every input data-sample ($w_{i}$) will be of length 5 ms, with the classification and regression for GCI detection and localization being carried simultaneously.
+Finally, all input data-frames of size $w_i$ are generated with a shift of one sample between successive input frames.
+In principle, heuristics can be designed to reject data-frames (with no associated ground-truth GCI) based on frequency components, amplitude or other signal attributes.
+However, we refrain from performing any pre-processing/filtering on the input speech to solve the problem in an end to end fashion.
+Therefore, each possible data-frame is considered for the purpose of epoch extraction.